NBISweden/workshop-reproducible-research/pages/conda/conda-4-extra-material.md

 ## Bash aliases for conda

 Some programmers like to have aliases (_i.e._ shortcuts) for common commands.
-Two aliases that might be usefol for you are `alias coac='conda activate'` and `alias code='conda deactivate'`.
+Two aliases that might be useful for you are `alias coac='conda activate'` and `alias code='conda deactivate'`.
 Don't forget to add them to your `~/.bash_profile` if you want to use them!